 Myths Vs Facts

 Many people see religion as mythology presented as fact.
 Joseph Campbell said, one man’s religion is another man’s mythology.
 But a lot depends on your worldview.
-There are many people who believe their religion is factual.
+Many people believe their religion is factual.
 And, their voices are a force in our modern society.
 They push back against anything that threatens their beliefs.
 So, this is the basis of the ongoing war between science and religion.

 Which religions exercise the most influence?
 The three largest religions by population are Judaism, Christianity, and Islam.
 Together they boast over 4 billion followers.
 Today there are over 10,000 versions on these themes.

-The main goal of these systems is to generate income.
-In fact, the wealthiest religion has more material wealth than most countries.
+The primary goal of these systems is to generate income.
+The wealthiest religion has more material wealth than most countries.
 The Vatican of the Catholic Church is a country.
 It holds an estimated net worth over 400 billion dollars.
 This includes cash, real estate, precious metals, and art.